All Episodes

 Uttering words not often spoken in Detroit, Obama said that U.S. energy policy must change in order to help domestic automakers answer the rising global demand for efficient autos.

-Federal financial assistance would cover 10% up to $7 billion of automakers' annual legacy health care costs through 2017 under Obama's plan, which would require automakers to invest at least half their health care savings into technology to produce fuel efficient cars.
+Federal financial assistance would cover 10% up $7 billion of automakers' annual legacy health care costs through 2017 under Obama's plan, which would require automakers to invest at least half their health care savings into technology to produce fuel-efficient cars.

 You don't hear this kind of stuff said much in Detroit.

-This is the what was it, Detroit Economic Club or is uh where he was speaking.
+What was it, Detroit Economic Club where he was speaking?

 Now, here is a companion story.